 Form and strengths

 Olumiant comes as tablets that you swallow.
-It’s available in two strengths: 1 milligram (mg) and 2 mg.
+It’s available in three strengths: 1 milligram (mg), 2 mg, and 4 mg.

 Questions about Olumiant’s dosage

 Below are a few commonly asked questions about taking Olumiant.

 - What if I miss a dose of Olumiant?
 If you miss a dose of Olumiant, try to take it as soon as you remember.
 But if it’s almost time for your next dose, skip the missed dose and take your next dose at the usual time.
 Don’t take more than one dose to try and make up for the missed dose.

 - Will I need to use Olumiant long term?
 It depends on the condition you’re taking the drug for.
 If you and your doctor agree that Olumiant is working well for your RA or alopecia areata, you’ll likely take the drug long term.
 But Olumiant treatment for COVID-19 lasts for 14 days or until you’re discharged from the hospital, whichever comes first.

 - How long does Olumiant take to work?
 Does it start to work quickly?
 In studies, some people taking Olumiant for RA had a reduction in their symptoms as soon as 1 week after starting the drug.
 But it may take several weeks before you begin to notice symptom relief.
 For alopecia areata, it may take up to 36 weeks to see Olumiant’s full effects on hair regrowth.
 For COVID-19 treatment, Olumiant starts working right away.
 Olumiant’s effects for COVID-19 may not be noticeable, but the drug works to help prevent serious side effects such as death from COVID-19.

 It’s important to discuss your overall health and medical conditions with your doctor when considering treatment with Olumiant.
 You should also tell your doctor and pharmacist about any medications you take.
 They can then check for drug interactions between those medications and Olumiant.